A familiar canine face greeted New Yorkers fifty years ago over the skies of Midtown Manhattan.

 Snoopy was dressed in his signature aviator helmet and goggles, apparel worn during his fantasy moments as a World War I flying ace, geared to meet the Red Baron in aerial combat.
 The balloon was made at Goodyear Tire & Rubber Co. in Akron, Ohio, and when it was officially unveiled at the plant, a show pilot dressed in similar aviator garb flew around the inflated Snoopy in a biplane.

-Meanwhile science-fiction fans may have had their gaze lowered to street level.
-Among the usual string of celebrities making somewhat awkward appearances on parade floats were Broadway star Shirley Jones (a couple years away from The Partridge Family), star of the film Chitty-Chitty-Bang-Bang Sally Anne Howes, and a gentleman you might suspect would have no particular patience for Thanksgiving Day parades — William Shatner.
+Meanwhile, science-fiction fans may have had their gaze lowered to street level.
+Among the usual string of celebrities making somewhat awkward appearances on parade floats were Broadway star Shirley Jones (a couple of years away from The Partridge Family), star of the film Chitty-Chitty-Bang-Bang Sally Anne Howes, and a gentleman you might suspect would have no particular patience for Thanksgiving Day parades — William Shatner.

-Star Trek — an NBC program, like the parade broadcasts — was in the middle of its third (and last) season, and Shatner was out on the promotional front dressed as his character Captain James T. Kirk.
+Star Trek — an NBC program, like the parade broadcasts — was in the middle of it’s third (and last) season, and Shatner was out on the promotional front dressed as his character Captain James T. Kirk.